 - We know that optimum learning happens in a warm, non-competitive, relaxed yet highly professional environment.
 We deeply appreciate that every one of our students has a distinct and individual learning style and offer skilled practices to accommodate a diversity of learners.

 - Our teaching methodology is grounded in a pedagogic model that was created by master teacher Donna Farhi.
 It values curiosity, enquiry, innovation, adaptability, and exploration over more authoritarian models.

 - It is our mission to develop highly skilled, intuitive, educated, professional Yoga teachers where self-enquiry, self-trust and self-care are paramount.

 - It is offered in modular format with multiple tracks so you can customise the content to suit your interest, schedule and budget.
 This is a choice we make because it is important to us that all sorts of students at all life stages, have access to world-class teaching.

-- We work a six hour teaching day to maximise retention, focus and concentration.
-Experience has shown that ‘packing in’ too many hours (often done to make a course look like less of a time commitment) is counterproductive to real learning and integration.
+- We work a six-hour teaching day to maximise retention, focus and concentration.
+Experience has shown that ‘packing in’ too many hours in one day in order to reduce the duration of the course, is counter-productive to real learning and integration.

 - We explicitly leave integration breaks over the course of the training

 - Our manuals are full colour and extremely comprehensive supports for your learning.
 Our past students say they constantly return to them often for inspiration and further integration.